-This post is sponsored by Little Tikes, but all thoughts and opinions are our own!
+This post is sponsored by Little Tikes, who help us practice our 7 tips for eating out with toddlers, but all thoughts and opinions are our own!

 We originally thought we’d have a babysitter on speed dial and we wouldn’t be able to bring our infant/toddler on any dates with us without being a total distraction.
 I know the day will come when he outgrows this, and my speed dial spot is vacant ready for that day, but so far we’ve been incredibly lucky to find our child really is one of us!
 He loves going and doing and trying new things and experiences!
 Even this weekend after catching a terrible bug and going to get Pho we were shocked that he loved chopsticks, soup, and even a little Sriracha, which were all new experience for him.

 That’s not to say he’s perfect, he’s still a baby, but we’ve learned a couple things really make the difference in having a baby who rolls with the punches and loves going out to eat and on family adventures.

 1. New places often mean drives, and that’s the hard part for us!
 He’s fine for so long, but if we venture too far (which happens to be where all the new exciting date spots tend to be) he doesn’t like being alone in the backseat.
 This results in a bad mood before we even get there and a bad experience.
 We game this a couple ways, but the best is by switching out toys frequently and handing him one or two for the drive so he feels occupied and like he has a friend to enjoy the ride with.
 We particularly love sensory toys right now, and this Little Tikes Hide ‘n Seek Hermie dangling from the car seat is a current favorite!